Tarot of Marseilles: Early French decks and the Belgian pattern

-Adam de Hautot of Rouen produced a deck similar to Viéville's around the second quarter of the 18th century where la Papesse is replaced with Le 'Spagnol Capitano Eracasse (Italian > the 'Spanish Captain' Fracasso, a stock character from Commedia dell'arte).
-The Pope, often depicted holding an orb or a covered communion chalice, is replaced by Bacus (Bacchus, the Greek god of wine) holding a wine cup or bottle and a fruited vine cane or bunch of grapes while astride a beer barrel or wine cask; this was copied from the Deuce of Acorns found in some German-suited patterns.
+Gérard Bodet of Liège produced a deck similar to Viéville's in 1693 where la Papesse is replaced with Le 'Spagnol Capitano Eracasse (Italian > the 'Spanish Captain' Fracasso, a stock character from Commedia dell'arte).
+The Pope, often depicted holding an orb or a covered communion chalice, is replaced by Bacus (Bacchus, the Roman god of wine) holding a wine cup or bottle and a fruited vine cane or bunch of grapes while astride a beer barrel or wine cask; this was copied from the Deuce of Acorns found in some German-suited patterns.
 The Hanged Man is shown still pendant but right-side up.
 Temperance bears the motto FAMA SOL (Latin > "The Rumored or Omened Day") in a scroll, probably counseling patience until the day of their deliverance from Spain.
 The Tower is renamed La Foudre (French > "The Lightning"), and shows a man sitting beneath a tree being struck by lightning.
 The Star shows a man with compasses staring up at the sky next to a tower.
 The Moon shows a woman holding a distaff and The Sun shows a man on horseback bearing a banner.
 The World depicts a naked woman atop a globe parted into a moon in a starry sky and a sun in a blue sky over a tower on land.
-Unusually, the Fool is numbered as trump XXII likely showing that it functioned as the highest trump.
+When Adam C. de Houtot of Rouen produced a similar deck in 1723, the Fool is numbered as trump XXII likely showing that it functioned as the highest trump.
 Very similar decks were soon produced in the Austrian Netherlands (modern-day Belgium) until the beginning of the 19th century.
-Packaging indicates that they were locally called "Cartes de Suisse".
+Packaging indicates that they were locally called "Cartes de Suisses".
 This may suggest that Belgian players were being influenced by a new mode of play emanating from Switzerland in which the Fool is treated like the highest trump as in Troggu.

 Dummett conjectures that this family of decks, especially those of Viéville's design, originate from the Savoy-Piedmont-Lombardy region and were used until the collapse of the local card manufacturing industry at the end of the 17th century (as described above).
 Viéville's ordering of the trumps is almost identical to 16th century orders in Pavia and Mondovì.
 However, no cards from this region before the 18th century are known to have survived to prove or disprove this theory.